Lirycs228/NightscoutPlugin/README.md

 This is simple little Project to show the current Nightscout Value and its Trend on a Button for StreamController

-It is still being developed
+!!It is still being developed so expect the Plugin to sometimes crash your setup!!

+Due to the way testing the plugin currently works, it is only possible to have the breaking commits in the master branch.
+Sorry!

 ### Features